yuliskov/SmartTube/docs/ANDROID_TV_TESTING.md

    button should try voiceover even when YouTube reports the target language.
 5. Select **YouTube audio only** and verify that a dubbed audio track starts without a second mixed player.
 The button should restore the original track and suppress automatic voiceover for the rest of that video.
+Repeat with a legacy original track labeled only `en`, without `(original)`.
 Select **YouTube audio, then Yandex VOT** and check the fallback when no dub exists.
 6. Check English, Russian and Kazakh labels, the target language sent to the service, button visibility under **Player buttons**, the four controls under